Ronnie Delport

-Ronald Frederick Delport (born 18 November 1931) is a former cricketer who played first-class cricket for Western Province in South Africa from 1950 to 1964.
+Ronald Frederick Delport (18 November 1931 – 7 March 2023) was a cricketer who played first-class cricket for Western Province in South Africa from 1950 to 1964.
+He was later a cricket administrator.

-An off-spinner, Ronnie Delport made his first-class debut for Western Province at the age of 19 in December 1950 against Rhodesia in the Currie Cup.
+An off-spinner, Delport made his first-class debut for Western Province at the age of 19 in December 1950 against Rhodesia in the Currie Cup.
 He took 7 for 54 on the first day, and Western Province won by six wickets.
 In his next match a few days later he took 5 for 87 in Transvaal's second innings.
 The rest of his career was less spectacular, and in all he played only 14 first-class matches spread over 14 seasons.

+Delport served as president of the Western Province Cricket Union and played a leading role in the Western Province Cricket Association that was created after the end of apartheid.